yogheswaran-A/cuda-notes/cuda-notes/03-flash-attention-I.md

 ## CuBLAS
 The official documentation of [Cuda](https://docs.nvidia.com/cuda/cublas/) is very detailed and well explained.
 I would request everyone to go through it.
 I believe it is self sufficent.

-## Some Functions and Classes To Know
+## Some Functions and Classes To Knoww

 ### cudaSetDevice()